humanprotocol/hmt-escrow/README.md

 # <img height="60px" src="./static/human.svg" alt="human" />

+# Help Wanted!

+Please read through this repo to contribute for cash and prizes.

 This repository contains a Python 3 library for launching and communicating with HMT Solidity contracts.

 ## Installation